Seirdy/seirdy.one/content/posts/website-best-practices.md

 * Screen readers make it difficult to consume poorly-organized content non-linearly.
 * Clients that don't support CSS can't prioritize content using a supplied stylesheet.

-The list goes on: nearly every reader reliant upon assistive technologies struggles to skim through poorly-organized pages.
+The list goes on: nearly every reader reliant upon assistive technologies (<abbr title="assistive technology">AT</abbr>) struggles to skim through poorly-organized pages.

 Related items need to be semantically grouped together.
 Group navigation links together in `<nav>` elements; sections under headings and landmarks; lists under `<ol>`, `<ul>`, or `<dl>`; etc. to give assistive technologies the means to skip over multiple items at once.